p2p-org/economy/posts/2019-08-13-cyberway-introduction.md

 not provide any convenient API, but supposes the data structure stored inside would be complex.

-CyberWay does not solve, but walks these troubles around.
-CyberWay uses the external DBMS for the cold state storage, which means the particular developer favourite query language can be used and the external well-designed replication and clusterisation mechanisms, done by real engineers and scientists, are also about making life easier.
+CyberWay solves these troubles.
+CyberWay uses the external DBMS for the state storage, which means the particular developer favourite query language can be used and the external well-designed replication and clusterisation mechanisms, done by real engineers and scientists, are also about to reduce the hardware costs and make life easier.

-This is obviously slower and requires more powerful hardware, but this is better than trying to do something, the particular project does not know how and not intends to.

 Event Engine
 ------------